 - Electronic leak detection (ELD), wind uplift testing

 - Estimating remaining service life

-Roof Maintenance Programs
+Roof Maintenance and Repair

 - Who does it? -- Tasks and workflow

-- Common types of roof maintenance
+- Common sense maintenance procedures

 - Technology use - reporting, databases, tablets and drones

 - When roofs are beyond repair -- capital versus operating expenses

 - A re-roofing project or a roof retrofit project are different from each other, and very different from roofing a new building, even though the same materials and some of the same procedures are used.
 The single biggest difference is that the building is being used and occupied.
 Understanding these differences and managing the design, tendering, and construction efforts to reflect them, are essential to a successful capital roofing project.
 These differences and typical re-roofing project procedures are discussed.